popelucha/ESSLLI-2025/05_llms/README.md

 * no need of SPARQL
 * different wordings for the same question
 * let's try this in the hands-on session

 ---

+## Summary

+* LLMs have reasoning capabilities.
+* Knowledge graphs have advanced reasoning, but they are difficult to build and maintain.
+* Hybrid approaches can benefit from LLMs' good ability to generate:
+  * LLMs can convert text to triples (to some extent)
+  * LLMs can query KGs (generate the SPARQL queries)
+  * LLMs can express the facts in the KG in natural language
+* KG can support the retrieval in RAG.
+* Logic inside KG can check consistence and correctness of the answers.

+---